Bizubani/cm3030_t1g1/README.md

 # GameDevGame
 Updates
+- Some Scripts now Automatically find Game objects during runtime, to reduce the amount of manually Setting up before runtime.
+- Added Player Character Animation(Simple stuff nothing Flashy).
+- Adjusted some Camera and UI problems on Canvas.
+- Added Some small UI additions, such as weapon Counters
+- Added Companions *He's still a little Buggy with logic.
+- Re-vamped movement system using rigidbody *Implementation with Rigidbody and CharacterController is in Development.
+- Added character selection screen * In Development
+- Added Weapon Wheel *In Development
+- Added a few more weapons
+- Added more enemies with different attributes
+///
-Added Real Time Baking of Levels(Maybe I like saying that too much, RealTime) Added Post Processing Effects
+- Added Real Time Baking of Levels(Maybe I like saying that too much, RealTime)
+- Added Post Processing Effects
-Added TEST Maps
+- Added TEST Maps
-Added Some Smaller Assets...More on the way
+- Added Some Smaller Assets...More on the way

+#IF ANY OF THE ABOVE WAS SOMETHING YOU WERE WORKING ON IN PRIVATE DO NOT DISCARD YOUR WORK, RATHER ADD IT TO A SEPERATE SCENE AND WORK TO MERGE THE SYSTEMS AND IDEAS.

 Roberto's Prototype - Project URZA Notes
 Instructions: